kirjai/data-from-scratch/README.md

 - stop clippy :(
   - record the choice in storage
-- generate in a worker?
+- persist until saved in local storage?

 # Welcome to Remix!